Connect with others who understand.

 Sometimes a person experiencing hallucinations or delusions will become angry or aggressive.
 The following coping strategies can help de-escalate the situation:

-• Offer reassuring words, such as “You are safe.”
+• Offer reassuring words, such as “you are safe.”

 • Speak slowly, with a calm tone.